ShivamAgarwal00/Drum-Kit/README.md

 # Drum-Kit
-Test your vibes with the Drum online ->> https://drumm-kiit.netlify.app/
+- Test your vibes with the Drum online ->> https://drumm-kiit.netlify.app/

-It contains diffrent musical instruments to play sounds.
+- It contains different musical instruments to play sounds.

-We can use both Mouse as well as Keyboard.
+- We can use both Mouse as well as Keyboard.